Trapezium (novel): Novel

 Written by then-Nogizaka46 member Kazumi Takayama, Trapezium was initially serialized in Kadokawa Shoten's Da Vinci magazine from April 6, 2016, to August 6, 2018.
 It was later published in print on November 28, 2018, with the cover art illustrated by Tae.

+In March 2026, Seven Seas Entertainment announced that they had licensed the novel for English publication in November later in the year.